serverlinkdev/timer/README.md

 	4. Press enter to start the timer (or click the start button - optional)

 + Full system tray support for GNU/Linux and MS Windows supporting:
-  - Application minimizes to the system tray on startup and gives a nice notification.
+  - Minimize to the system tray on startup with a nice notification.
-  - Start button becomes Stop button when timer is activated and vice versa.
+  - Intuitive hover effects: "Start" button becomes "Stop" button when timer is activated and vice versa.
-  - Close program window minimizes to tray
+  - Always a click away: Minimize minimizes to tray when main window closed.
-  - Single click minimizes AND restores from tray
+  - Single click minimizes AND restores from tray.
-  - Cancel alarm from tray
+  - Cancel alarm from tray.
-  - Quit timer from tray
+  - Quit program from tray.
   - Tooltip on tray icon to easily identify a timer from multiple instances.
   - Tray icon changes color to green when running, and red when timer has expired.
   - Ability to pick your own sound files from a sound file picker wizard in the tray menu.
+  - Theming support: pick one of numerous dark themes (or none).

 + System notifications that shows your custom message and allow you to cancel the alarm from the notification.